robocomp/robocomp/README.md

 We are now moving to more advanced robotics simulators that can reduce the gap between simulation and deployment.
 Our first choice now is [CoppeliaSim](https://www.coppeliarobotics.com/) because it offers a scene editor that can be used during a running simulation, you can "hang" and modify Lua code from the scene nodes in no time, you can choose among 4 physics engines and, thanks to the [PyRep](https://github.com/stepjam/PyRep) library, we have a fast access to almost everything running in the simulator.

 To connect RoboComp and CoppeliaSim we use *bridges* that are Python components that include PyRep and implement/publish the required RoboComp interfaces.
 So far we have implemented three bridges that are located in this [repo](https://github.com/robocomp/dsr-graph/tree/development/robots_pyrep).
 These bridges interface scenes with Viriato, a simpler world using Viriato's omni base and an empty world with a Pioneer 2AT differential robot.
 The corresponding Coppelia .ttt files can be found [here](https://github.com/robocomp/dsr-graph/tree/development/etc).

-To test RoboComp with Coppelia you need to:

-- Install Coppelia Robotics and Pyrep.
-There are detailed instructions [here](https://github.com/robocomp/robocomp/blob/development/doc/DSR-start.md)
-- Run the bridge, i.e. omniPyrep.py and see that Coppelia starts Ok.
-- Connect your new component to the ports offered in omniPyrep.py or
-- Connect a joystick or XBox pad to omniRep.py using [this component](https://github.com/robocomp/robocomp-robolab/tree/master/components/hardware/external_control/joystickpublish)

 # Next steps